 "It is both a beautiful book but also one of great importance: well written, great stories and it addresses the huge topic of false beliefs promulgated by vegans and others equally divorced from nature."

-Charlie Massy, author of 'Call of the Reed Warbler'
+Charlie Massy, regenerative farmer and author of 'Call of the Reed Warbler'

 "Part autobiography, part farm-narrative, part eco-analysis, part recipe omnibus, this is a book that should not work.
 Yet its curious hybrid genre is unified and exalted by the engaging, intelligent prose, evocative images and the fact that it’s really a book about relationships.
 'Every time we buy something,' the authors note, 'we vote for the system that produced it.'
 My advice?
 Buy this book.
 Vote.
 Anyone who eats anything, ever – including breatharians - should buy it, read it and shove it in every Christmas stocking you can find."